JanKianicka/java_study/README.txt

 - Properties
 All these classes are now legacy and Java-2 has introduced a new framework called Collections Framework, which is discussed in the next chapter.

+Collections types:
+java.util.LinkedList - AbstractSequentialList and implements the List interface java.util.ArrayList - The ArrayList class extends AbstractList and implements the List interface.
+                      ArrayList supports dynamic arrays that can grow as needed. java.util.HashSet - HashSet extends AbstractSet and implements the Set interface.
+                    It creates a collection that uses a hash table for storage. java.util.LinkedHashSet - LinkedHashSet maintains a linked list of the entries in the set, in the order in which they were inserted.
+                          This allows insertion-order iteration over the set.
+                          That is, when cycling through a LinkedHashSet using an iterator, the elements will be returned in the order in which they were inserted.